MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/tutorial-grant-app-only-api-permissions.md

 ms.reviewer: jawoods, phsignor
 ---

-# Tutorial: Grant and revoke app roles in Azure AD
+# Tutorial: Grant and revoke app roles in Microsoft Entra ID

-When you grant API permissions to a client app in Azure AD, the permission grants are recorded as objects that can be accessed, updated, or deleted like other objects.
+When you grant API permissions to a client app in Microsoft Entra ID, the permission grants are recorded as objects that can be accessed, updated, or deleted like other objects.
 Using Microsoft Graph PowerShell cmdlets to directly create permission grants is a programmatic alternative to [interactive consent](/azure/active-directory/manage-apps/consent-and-permissions-overview).
 This can be useful for automation scenarios, bulk management, or other custom operations in your organization.

 >[!Caution]
 >Be Careful!
 Permissions created programmatically are not subject to review or confirmation.
 They take effect immediately.